ahmabboud/difussion_bootcamp/README.md

 3. Begin with each topic in the `reference_implementations/` directory, as guided by the README files.

 ## License
-*Add appropriate LICENSE for this bootcamp in the main directory.*
 This project is licensed under the terms of the [LICENSE] file located in the root directory of this repository.

 ## Contribution
-*Add appropriate CONTRIBUTING.md for this bootcamp in the main directory.*
 To get started with contributing to our project, please read our [CONTRIBUTING.md] guide.

 ## Contact Information

-For more information or help with navigating this repository, please contact [Vector AI ENG Team/Individual] at [Contact Email].
+For more information or help with navigating this repository, please contact Vector AI ENG Team at sana.ayromlou@vectorinstitute.ai .